Thasarathan/samco/README.md

       "statusMessage": "Invalid Password"
     }

-# Using that session we can call any other api’s
+### Using that session we can call any other api’s

-## Quote api
+## Quote api - Method - GET

-# method - GET
+   Get market depth details for a specific equity scrip including but not limited to values like last trade price, previous close price, change value, change percentage, bids/asks, upper and lower circuit limits etc. This helps user with market picture of an equity scrip using which he will be able to place an order.

-    - to access quote api we have to pass these input's 1. session 2. exchange 3. symbol and it will return QuoteResponse
+   To access quote api we have to pass these input's 1. session 2. exchange 3. symbol and it will return QuoteResponse

-# Parameters:
+### Parameters:

     sessionToken, exchange, symbol

-# Sample code:
+### Sample code:

     QuoteRequest quoteRequest = new QuoteRequest("a51a7bd8f0e46c304536f4719c872ea7", "NSE", "SBIN");
     QuoteResponse quoteDetails = httpConnection.getQuoteDetails(quoteRequest);